1.1 These guidelines provide staff with further information about:

 The University can direct a staff member with long service leave accruals exceeding eighteen weeks to proceed on long service leave of up to three months, at a time convenient to the needs of the University.

-Full-time staff may be granted up to three days paid special leave in special circumstances, including for cultural or religious days of observance, domestic violence situations and child custody court attendance.
-Special leave is non-cumulative, accrues on the anniversary of commencement and is subject to the approval of the Supervisor.
+Full-time staff may be granted up to three days paid special leave in special circumstances.
+Aboriginal and Torres Strait Islander staff, and staff from other cultural backgrounds, may be granted an additional two days special leave for cultural or religious days of observance.
+Special leave is non-cumulative, accrues on the anniversary of commencement and is subject to the approval of the supervisor.

-Staff who are members of the Defence Reserve Forces are entitled to leave on full pay for the purposes of attending annual training camp of up to 16 days duration or up to 18 days where certified by the relevant commanding officer.
+Staff who are members of the Defence Force Reserves are entitled to leave on full pay for the purposes of attending annual training camp of up to 16 days duration or up to 18 days where certified by the relevant commanding officer.

 A staff member who is required to attend a Court for the purpose of jury service will be entitled to paid leave for the duration of such attendance.
 Any fees paid to a staff member by reason of leave to attend jury service will be payable to the University.
 Casual staff are entitled to unpaid leave for the purposes of jury service.

-Any full-time or fractional staff member who is a voluntary member of the State Emergency Service, Voluntary Fire Brigade, or similar organisation can take paid leave during an emergency declared by a recognised authority.
+Full-time or fractional staff who are a voluntary member of the State Emergency Service, Voluntary Fire Brigade, or similar organisation can take paid leave during an emergency declared by a recognised authority.
 Casual staff can take unpaid leave.

 Subject to the operational requirements of the relevant work area, a staff member who is nominated by the Union to attend a trade union training course, seminar or development activity including Council meetings, will be granted leave with full pay for the duration of the course, seminar or activity up to a total of five days in any one calendar year.
 Leave is non-cumulative.
 A staff member taking trade union training leave is required to give their supervisor reasonable notice of the leave of absence.

-It is the responsibility of the staff member to apply for leave for the period of their absences as soon as possible.
-In the cases of Recreation and Long Service Leave, staff may become aware of absences well in advance of the period of leave.
+It is the responsibility of the staff member to apply for leave for the period of their absences with reasonable notice.
+In the cases of recreation and long service leave, staff may become aware of absences well in advance of the period of leave.
 In these situations, it is the staff member’s responsibility to advise their supervisor of their intended absence so other work arrangements can be made.
+Reasonable notice is considered:

-The staff member will, wherever practicable, give notice prior to an absence of the:
+The staff member will, wherever practicable, give reasonable notice prior to an absence of the:

-- reasons for taking leave (including the relationship involved when accessing Carers’ and Bereavement/Compassionate leave)
+(b) reasons for taking leave (including the relationship involved when accessing Carer’s and Bereavement/Compassionate leave); and

 It is the staff member’s responsibility to ensure that approval has been given before proceeding on leave.

-Wherever possible, leave applications must be approved prior to the commencement of the leave period.
-Where this is not possible (e.g. sick leave) the supervisor can complete a leave application on behalf of the staff member or the staff member can complete an application on their return to work.
+Leave applications should be approved prior to the commencement of the leave period.
+Where this is not possible (e.g. sick leave) the supervisor can submit a leave request on behalf of the staff member or the staff member can submit a leave request on their return to work.

-Human Resources maintain and process staff records, including leave applications.
-Human Resources can provide advice on:
+People and Culture maintain and process staff records, including leave applications.
+People and Culture can provide advice on: